wp-plugins/worldcurrency/readme.txt

 * Currency selection box widget available
 * Currency selection box shorttag available [worldcurrencybox]
 * The currency selection box may be putted everywhere via html placeholder
+* Is possible to choose to hide conversion if target and origin currency are the same

 = How To Use (once plugin is installed) =
 Enter any currency values you want converted with the [worldcurrency] shorttag.